 The Macalope isn’t here to tell you that everything is all sugarplums and candy canes on Apple devices all the time, but since he deals with the worst of complaints about them week in and week out, let’s spend this magical day looking at what could be if only…

 …we were on other platforms.

 “Couple ‘frightened’ after Samsung phones fail to connect to 911 on Freedom Mobile.”
 (Tip o’ the antlers to Ramin.)

 Aaaah!
-OK, that… does not seem good.
-Fortunately, everything turned out OK and it was a very isolated combination of things that caused it; certain Samsung devices on one particular network in Canada.
+Okay, that… does not seem good.
+Fortunately, everything turned out okay and it was a very isolated combination of things that caused it; certain Samsung devices on one particular network in Canada.
 Of course, if this had happened on an iPhone, the Forbes contributor network and reindeer rendering facility would be beside itself.

 And, seriously, the thought of two Forbes contributor networks right next to each other?
 The Macalope does not want to go anywhere near that part of town.

 “Samsung told me maybe I should have replaced my SIM card and tried again or called someone else to call 911 on my behalf,” said [Kelly] Smith, who said the failed calls have left her “frightened” over the next call.